ElasticHQ/elasticsearch-HQ/README.md

 Key Features
 ------------
+* Works with 2.x, 5.x, 6.x and current versions of Elasticsearch.
 * Monitor **many** clusters at once.
 * Monitor Nodes, Indices, Shards, and general cluster metrics.
 * Create and perform maintenance on Elasticsearch Indices.